kmatzen/nyc3dcars-toolkit/README.md

 Execution
 =========

-I usually run the test.py script with the --remote flag which http://www.celeryproject.org/ to distribute the computation on a cluster.
+I usually run the test.py script with the --remote flag with http://www.celeryproject.org/ to distribute the computation on a cluster.
 If you don't supply this flag, it will run everything with one thread.
 Even if you don't want to run the testing protocol on a cluster, I still recommend remote mode to enable parallel computation.
 It only takes a couple of steps to get working.
 One is to use a Celery backend.
 I use RabbitMQ.
 Instructions on installing RabbitMQ for Ubuntu can be found here http://www.rabbitmq.com/install-debian.html.
 The second step is to run a celery worker on each node.
 I've supplied an example celeryconfig.py.
 To run a worker, execute
 ```
 celery worker -l info -c <concurrency>
 ```